TakanoriHarashima/DNA_NP_motor_simulation/README.md

 SIMULATION = True # Run the new simulation
 SUMMERIZE = True # Output rough summary of the simulation
 ```
-2. run the simulation
+2. run the simulation:
 push F5 key to run the simulation

-3. Expected output
+3. Expected output:
 The simulation make folders as follow.
 <pre>
 001_khyb=0.30_kcatE=4.0_konE=1.0x106.